gromnitsky/wordnut/README.md

 ## Features

+* Nothing to configure (except for optional custom keybindings).
 * 1 buffer `*WordNet*` for all query results.
 * Ido suggestions if wm finds the query too ambiguous.
 * Back/forward/view history.